 Studio / No Bedrooms / sleeps 2 Home 15331

-The Garden House is set in its own private garden with sun terrace and views of the lake.
-It sleeps two and has a fully equipped kitchen, living room, luxury shower-room, utility room, and sun terrace with garden furniture, all provided to a high standard.
-It is rated by the English Tourist Board as 4-Star accommodation.
+The Garden House is studio accommodation set in its own private garden with sun terrace and views of the lake.
+It sleeps two and has a fully equipped kitchen, living/bedroom, luxury shower-room, utility room, and sun terrace with garden furniture, all provided to a high standard.

 The cottage is ideal for short weekend breaks, week long retreats or as a longer-term base.
 Local Kent towns and countryside are all around with a wealth of tourist attractions, the Kent Coast and the Eurostar high speed link nearby.
 The Garden House has good road links with the M20 motorway around 20 minutes away by car.